thervieu/42boot2root/writeup1/part5.md

-# Turle am I right?
+# Turtle am I right?

 Two files are in its `home` directory...
 Once more, a `README` and a text file `turtle`.